hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> <nobr> <b>Complete Install</b> button </nobr> </td> </td>
 <td> Click to open the Confirm Complete Install dialog, where you will then specify configuration information to complete the
-HP Cloud OS Administration node installation.
-After the HP Cloud OS Administration node is installed, this button is replaced by the Continue... button. <br />
+HP Cloud OS for Moonshot Administration node installation.
+After the HP Cloud OS for Moonshot Administration node is installed, this button is replaced by the Continue... button. <br />
 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b> The Complete Install step runs a validation check
 of the network IP address ranges.
 If there is an error, this step cannot be completed until the error is fixed.
 The validation check shows the network type and possibly the address value.
 You must open the Edit Address Ranges dialog for the specified